AstreaTSS/PYTHIAWebsite/docs/legal/privacy_policy.md

   - Information about a user's items, including the item's name, description, and the user's ID.
 This is set through `/inventory-manage` and when a user takes an item through `/items take`.
 - Information about the various names/renamings that the staff set for certain features - mainly, those set through `/X-config names`, with `X` being the feature.

-A technical specification of data collected by each command/feature can be found in the [schema file used by the bot](https://raw.githubusercontent.com/AstreaTSS/PYTHIA/refs/heads/main/schema.prisma).
+A technical specification of data collected by each command/feature can be found by searching through [the models that the bot uses](https://github.com/AstreaTSS/PYTHIA/tree/main/common/models).

 #### Automatically Collected